bleader/LDPump/pages/4_faq.md

 everything you have in a *sprint*, you can reach about 30km/h (19mph), maybe a bit more.

-For me, with my current setup I generally tops about 27km/h (16.7mph).
+For me, with my current setup I generally tops about 27-28km/h (17.4mph), as shown below.
+Integrating GPS data is pain, so sorry for the start not at 0, but the top speed should be accurate.

-**TODO**: test and update values, add video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lHzsro3vutc" frameborder="0" allowfullscreen></iframe>

 ### What average can I expect?